carol-siniscalchi/fagales/README.md

 ### RevBayes_FBD

-This directory contains all the scripts and data used to run all FDB analyses (full, containing all terminals, with age of origin set between 94.0 and 125.0 my and the tests with a reduced dataset and two different age of origin range).
+This directory contains all the scripts and data used to run all FDB analyses (full, containing all terminals, with age of origin set between 94.0 and 125.0 my; tests with a reduced dataset and two different age of origin range; test with the morphological dataset only).
 The script "mcmc_CEFBDP.Rev" calls the other scripts and run the analysis.
 Within RevBayes, use the command below to execute:
 ```
 source("mcmc_CEFBDP.Rev")